Indiana Maple Syrup Association

 Indiana is the southwesternmost state in the U.S. Maple Belt, and because spring’s warmth causes sap to flow, it flows here first.
 Maple Weekend will be an outdoor activity to beat cabin fever, one that will encourage guests to meet Indiana syrup producers – called sugar makers, to see where food comes from, how it is produced, and to learn the difference and value between maple and pancake syrup.

-Indiana’s second annual Maple Weekend will open sugar camps around the state so guests can see how trees are tapped, how sap gets to the sugar house and how it becomes syrup and other maple products.
+Indiana’s third annual Maple Weekend will open sugar camps around the state so guests can see how trees are tapped, how sap gets to the sugar house and how it becomes syrup and other maple products.

 The full Maple Weekend schedule, with locations and hours, will be posted on the IMSA website, at www.IndianaMapleSyrup.org.
 Daily updates also are on the IMSA Facebook page, as well as the “Indiana Maple Syrup Weekend” Facebook page.